RugvedB/MERN-Boilerplate/README.md

 - No need to use complex redux boiler plate for creating store.
 - Store is implemented using <strong>useRedux + useContext</strong>.
 - Ready to use for any MERN stack project.
+- Responsive.
+- Error handled with proper actions(Eg redirect to login page when trying to access authenticated pages).

 ------------------------------------------
 ### Demo